adamrogoyski/tetris/tcl/README.md

 The TK library and canvas is used.
 Tested with TCL 8.6.

-To build on Debian (bookworm), in the current directory:
+To run on Debian (bookworm), in the current directory:

 ```
 $ apt -y install tcl tcl-snack

-$ make
+$ ./tetris.tcl
 ```

 To build with Docker, from the top-level directory: